 - Age minimum to attend is 10, and minors must be accompanied by their legal guardian.

 - You can expect the activity level to be moderate.
-To complete the activity requires beginner skill level.
-The distance covered is about 5kms.

 - All participants must sign a Waiver/Release Agreement before participating.